yjs/yjs/README.md

 Yjs is based on my research as a student at the [RWTH i5](http://dbis.rwth-aachen.de/).
 Now I am working on Yjs in my spare time.

-Fund this project by donating on [Patreon](https://www.patreon.com/dmonad) or hiring [me](https://github.com/dmonad) for professional support.
+Fund this project by donating on [GitHub Sponsors](https://github.com/sponsors/dmonad) or hiring [me](https://github.com/dmonad) as a contractor for your collaborative app.